shakthivel10/Optimal-Path-For-Orienteering/README.md

 The above map represents the terrain during summer and the other seasons are modeled programatically to generate terrain maps corresponding to the each season.

+Black: Foot Path
+Brown : Paved Road
+Green: Walk Forest
+Light Orange: Rough Meadow
+Light Green: Slow Run Forest
+White: Easy Movement Forest
+Dark Orange: Open Land
+Dark Green: Impassable Vegetation
+Blue: Lake
+Pink: Out of Bounds

+We assume the following speeds in which an athlete can run in each of the terrains.

+Rough Meadow - 1 meter/second
+Walk Forest - 2 meters/second
+Slow Run Forest - 3 meters/second
+Easy Movement Forest - 4 meters/second
+Open Land - 5 meters/second
+Footpath - 5 meters/second
+Paved Road - 6 meters/second

 ### Modeling different seasons

 #### **Fall**

 During fall, foot paths adjacent to easy movement forest (white pixels) are covered by leaves (red pixels) making it difficult to follow footpaths.
+We assume an athlete can run on a footpath covered by leaves at 2 meters/second.

 ![alt text](res/fall.png)
 #### **Winter**

-In winter the lakes freeze, we assume that any water within seven pixels of non-water is ice (turquoise blue) that is safe to walk on .
+In winter the lakes freeze, we assume that any water within seven pixels of non-water is ice (pale turquoise) that is safe to walk on.
+We assume an athlete can move on the frozen lake at 1 meter /second.

 ![alt text](res/winter.png)
 #### **Spring**

 We model early-spring/mud season when paths become muddy from melting snow and rain.
 Running on mud (dark brown) is slower than running on a footh path or on a open forest.
-Any pixels within fifteen pixels of water that can be reached from a water pixel without gaining more than one meter of elevation (total) are now underwater .
+Any pixels within fifteen pixels of water that can be reached from a water pixel without gaining more than one meter of elevation (total) have now become mud.
+We assume an athlete can run on mud at 2 meters/second.

 ![alt text](res/spring.png)